zeruhur/loner/en/loner_companion.md

 The challenges your protagonist faces can fall into different categories, each demanding a distinct approach and inviting a range of storytelling possibilities:

 - **Social Challenges**: Social challenges revolve around interactions with NPCs and groups, often requiring diplomacy, persuasion, or intuition.
-These situations are shaped by the protagonist’s personality and social skills, such as *“Charismatic,”* *“Empathetic,”* or *“Intimidating.”* In social encounters, consider how the protagonist’s traits influence their approach to negotiation, deception, or alliance-building, and use these traits to sway the outcome in their favor—or deal with the consequences if things go awry.
+These situations are shaped by your protagonist’s personality and social skills, such as *“Charismatic,”* *“Empathetic,”* or *“Intimidating.”* In social encounters, consider how your protagonist’s traits influence their approach to negotiation, deception, or alliance-building, and use these traits to sway the outcome in their favor—or deal with the consequences if things go awry.

 - **Physical Challenges**: Physical challenges include tasks requiring endurance, strength, agility, or dexterity, like climbing, sneaking, or combat.
-Traits such as *“Athletic,”* *“Stealthy,”* or *“Resilient”* can offer advantages in physical scenarios, making it easier for the protagonist to overcome obstacles that test their body and reflexes.
+Traits such as *“Athletic,”* *“Stealthy,”* or *“Resilient”* can offer advantages in physical scenarios, making it easier for your protagonist to overcome obstacles that test their body and reflexes.
 These challenges can also involve environmental factors, so consider how your protagonist’s physical skills and frailties interact with the world around them.

 - **Mental Challenges**: Mental challenges test your protagonist’s knowledge, problem-solving, and resolve.
 They might need to interpret clues, resist psychological stress, or solve puzzles.
 Traits like *“Logical,”* *“Observant,”* or *“Calm Under Pressure”* can be invaluable when dealing with mental obstacles.
 Frailties such as *“Impulsive”* or *“Distracted”* may create additional difficulties, adding layers to decision-making and potentially increasing tension in high-stakes situations.